foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 throw me in your current deep
 below the surface cutting water from water
 vortex sweeps me off my feet
-isaac smiled when took him to slaughter
+isaac smiled when you took him to slaughter

 the colour seeps
 from a bloated corpse